The-Foreigners/The-Foreigners.github.io/objectives.md

 ---
 ## Current Tasks

+- Review items:
-- Review items: secondary effects, count attunements.
+  - Check secondary effects, count attunements.
+  - Inventory wine looted outside of Keys.

 - What is the date?
 Relative to orc invasion?